Laws and Regulations

 Volume crime occurs frequently and affects many people, for example theft of and from cars, bicycle theft and shoplifting, housebreaking, vandalism, and drunk driving.
 Here you can read about how the police work against volume crime.

-The police is required to control all persons crossing over an external border, meaning to and from countries who are not part of the Schengen area.
-Border controls at external border are mandatory.
+The police performs mandatory controls of all persons crossing over an external border, meaning to and from countries who are not part of the Schengen area.
+Temporary border controls can also be performed at select internal border crossings.

 Persons who are not citizens of Sweden or an EU/EEA country are required to obtain a permit to stay in Sweden.